bsebhat/bsebhat.github.io/content/labs/04-password-policy/02-password-policy.md

 ```
 password requisite pam_exec.so stdout /usr/local/bin/show_password_policy.sh
 ```
 The `pam_exec.so` module will execute that `show_password_policy.sh` shell script and the user will see it in the `stdout`.
-If they're using the `juiceshop` terminal or using SSH to login, it will print on the console.
+If they're using the `juicero` terminal or using SSH to login, it will print on the console.

 *NOTE: This will only display when the user logs in with the console.
 Not when the user first logs in using a graphical desktop environment, like GNOME or KDE.
-But I think that's fine, because the `juiceshop` VM is configured as a server, is accessed from its direct terminal or via SSH, and doesn't use a desktop environment.*
+But I think that's fine, because the `juicero` VM is configured as a server, is accessed from its direct terminal or via SSH, and doesn't use a desktop environment.*

 And, because I changed the custom profile's `system-auth` file, I select it again to reload it:
 ```